Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: The HybridFL Protocol

 From (\ref{eq:pct_star2}), (\ref{eq:pct}) and (\ref{eq:EX2theta}), we have:

 Note that the value of $\theta_r(t)$ needs to be estimated before round $t$ starts so that we can determine the selection proportion $C_r(t)$ (every round begins with the client selection step).
-However, (\ref{eq:recur1}) cannot be used directly to obtain $\theta_r(t)$ because $S_r(t)$ and $q_r(t)$ are unknown before round $t$ is completed (note that we can calculate $q_r(t)$ with $S_r(t)$ at round end by (\ref{eq:pct-2}) combining (\ref{eq:pct}), (\ref{eq:pct_star}) and (\ref{eq:select_target})).
+However, (\ref{eq:recur1}) cannot be used directly to obtain $\theta_r(t)$ because $S_r(t)$ and $q_r(t)$ are unknown before round $t$ is completed (Note that $S_r(t)$ is observable at the end of round $t$ so we can calculate $q_r(t)$ with $|S_r(t)|$ at round ends by (\ref{eq:pct-2}) combining (\ref{eq:pct}), (\ref{eq:pct_star}) and (\ref{eq:select_target}) with the assumption that $C_r(t)$ is the optimal).

 Therefore we develop the following practical approach to work out $\theta_r(t)$ by exploiting the historical records of the variables observable to edge nodes.
 More specifically, edge node $r$ has stored $S_r(1), S_r(2), \ldots, S_r(t-1)$, $q_r(1), q_r(2), \ldots, q_r(t-1)$ and $C_r(1), C_r(2), \ldots, C_r(t-1)$ at the start of round $t$.
 Also, according to the definition of $\theta_r(t)$, it represents a region-wise property.
 So we assume $\theta_r(t)$ does not change significantly over the course of the FL training.
 Thus, we use a constant $\hat{\theta}_r(T)$ as the approximation of $\theta_r(t)$ within the time window $T$ spanning from round 1 to round $t$: